EOxServer/eoxserver/docs/sphinx/en/users/centos_installation.rst

 Installation on CentOS
 ======================

-This section describes specific installation procedure for EOxServer on `CentOS <http://www.centos.org/>`_ GNU/Linux based operating system.
-In this example, a raw CentOS 6.3 minimal image is used.

-This guide is assumed (but not tested) to be applicable also for equivalent versions of the prominent North American Enterprise Linux and its clones.

 .. contents:: Table of Contents
     :depth: 3
     :backlinks: top

+This section describes specific installation procedure for EOxServer on `CentOS <http://www.centos.org/>`_ GNU/Linux based operating systems.
+In this example, a raw CentOS 6.4 minimal image is used.

+This guide is assumed (but not tested) to be applicable also for equivalent versions of the prominent North American Enterprise Linux and its clones.

 .. seealso::

     * :ref:`Installation`
-            generic installation procedure for GNU/Linux operating systems
+            generic installation procedure for GNU/Linux operating systems.
     * :ref:`InstanceCreation`
-            to configure a service instance after the EOxServer has been installed successfully.
+            to configure an instance of EOxServer after successful installation.
     * :ref:`OperationalInstallation`
-            to configure an operation EOxServer installation.
+            to configure an operational EOxServer installation.

 Prerequisites
 -------------